herlianal12/1_Plantago_contig_assembly/README.md

 **Step 4.
 Removing unwanted reads**

-I found removing contaminants from PacBio raw reads helped me to solve my problem in contig assembly using Canu.
-We interested in nuclear genome, so chloroplast and mitochondrial reads are considered as unwanted reads.
-Plantago chloroplast genome can be found at https://www.ncbi.nlm.nih.gov/nuccore/MH205737.1/) and a mithochondrial gene is in here https://www.ncbi.nlm.nih.gov/nuccore/EU069524.1/).
-Only one mitochondrial gene was found in NCBI database.
-Mitochondrial genome is still not available in May 2021).
+I found that removing contaminants from PacBio raw reads helped me solve my contig assembly problem using Canu.
+We are interested in nuclear genome, so chloroplast and mitochondrial reads are considered unwanted reads.
+Plantago chloroplast genome can be found at https://www.ncbi.nlm.nih.gov/nuccore/MH205737.1/) and a mitochondrial gene is in here https://www.ncbi.nlm.nih.gov/nuccore/EU069524.1/).
+Only one mitochondrial gene was found in the NCBI database.
+The mitochondrial genome is still not available in May 2021).

 Creating index file
 ```